misken/hillmaker/paper/paper.md

 The original motivation for hillmaker was a series of capacity planning problems faced by a management engineering group at a large healthcare system.
-Such problems are characterized by patient flow and capacity use that exhibit significant and important time of day and day of week patterns.
+Such problems are characterized by patient flow and capacity use that exhibit significant and important time-of-day and day-of-week patterns.
 For example, a huge component of hospital costs are related to labor.
 Staffing and scheduling relies on effectively matching capacity to demand that varies significantly by time of day and day of week.
 Another motivating problem involved developing a surgical patient rerouting plan to temporarily accommodate patients while a post-surgical holding area renovation project was underway.
 Proper statistical analysis of patient arrival, departure, and occupancy patterns, including computation of percentiles, are a critical part of such projects.
 Traditional statistics packages do not include this type of functionality and one-off SQL based approaches are tedious to create and generalize.
-Additionally, the implementation of percentile functions in SQL is dialect dependent.
+Additionally, the implementation of percentile functions in SQL is dialect-dependent.

 Early versions of hillmaker were used in hundreds of projects in multiple healthcare engineering departments and consulting firms.
 It was written in Microsoft Access [@msaccess] and released as an open source project in the early 2000s.
 You can still find it